bartek1009x/RegLang-Specification/README.md

 As you can see in the example, you can write the name of the region after the condition, thus making it a normal, non-anonymous region and allowing you to use the `@` operator in regions that will be nested in the main one.

-When creating a normal, non-anonymous region inside if statements or loops, you don't write `region` like you usually do when creating a new region, because in this case it would be unnecessary.
+When creating a normal, non-anonymous region for an if statements or loop condition, you don't write `region` like you usually do when creating a new region, because in this case it would be unnecessary.